pha4ge/hAMRonization_workflow/docker/README.md

 ## Running

-The `run-*.sh` scripts are convenience wrappers for `docker run ...`, with the necessary mounts set up.
+The `run-*.sh` scripts are convenience wrappers for `podman|docker run ...`, with the necessary mounts set up.

 ## Testing

-The `test-final.sh` script runs the final container against the test data in `../test`, writing results and logs to `/tmp`.
+The `test-final.sh` script runs the final container against the test data in `../test`, writing results and logs to a temporary directory in `/tmp`.